shwetaashok2468/Detection-of-Malicious-iframes/README.md

 # Detection-of-Malicious-iframes
-Malware Analysis project 'Detection of Malicious iframes' using Web Scraping and VirusTotal API
+Malware Analysis project 'Detection of Malicious iframes' using Web Scraping and VirusTotal API.
+Use of Puppeteer for crawling and Javascript for processing data.